 In case you haven’t realised it yet, this site aims to explain in English how Chinese medicine works.
 You might wonder what Chinese medicine has to offer, when Western medicine has been investigating this virus and what to do about it for many years.

 Well, just remember that Chinese medicine has been going for 3000 years at least.
 It has used very different ways to understand and explain illness, and what to do about it.

 Scientists are increasingly discovering that Chinese medical forms of treatment are often just as effective as Western medicine, and sometimes more effective.
 The WHO approves of acupuncture for many forms of disease.

-AND, they don’t usually get the side effects you suffer from taking modern drugs – medications.
+AND, from Chinese medicine and acupuncture you don’t usually get the side effects you experience when taking modern (Western) drugs – medications.

 In nearly every case of influenza, the basic diagnosis is Damp-Heat.

 (Bit of technical stuff: this is classified as being Damp-Heat at the Defensive (wei) level in Chinese medicine.
 The Defensive (wei) level is the outermost of the Four Levels, which show how hot-type pathogens invade the body, and the damage they do and the way your body resists as diseases penetrate deeper through your defences.)

 Everyone is different, of course, so the actual diagnosis has other syndromes which fill out your particular symptom picture.

 Now before reading on, think about that classification: “Damp-Heat”.
 It’s a way of saying that bugs like influenza, corona virus, SARS and the like, prefer a warm damp environment.
 If you want to avoid the illness, don’t provide it with warm damp conditions.
 And be extra vigilant in warm damp environments.